UIZorrot/Aptos-Specification-Workshop/README.md

 # Aptos-Specification-Workshop

-A Demo and Playground about verify and specify your code by Aptos Move Prover
+For the purposes of demonstrating the formal verification capability of Aptos, we build this tutorial about specifying your code by Aptos Move Prover.
+We hope through this project, you can learn and understand about formal verification techniques, and build your specifications to guarantee the safety of your Dapp.

 ***